4H: Numerical Methods MATHS4109

 This course introduces students to the analysis and application of numerical methods to solve continuous problems.
 In particular numerical methods for root-finding, polynomial interpolation, the solution of linear systems, integration and the solution of initial and boundary value problems for ordinary and partial differential equations, will be studied in detail.

-34 x 1 hr lectures and 12 x 1 hr tutorials in a semester
+34 x 1 hr lectures and 12 x 1 hr tutorials and 5 lab hours in a semester.

 Requirements of Entry